-Define and describe the objectives and practical measures for avoiding or mitigating impacts or enhancing economic benefits.
+Define and describe the objectives and practical measures for avoiding or mitigating impacts or enhancing economic benefits, including the enhancement of local industry participation.
 Describe how nominated quantitative standards and indicators may be achieved for economic management, and how the achievement of the objectives will be monitored, audited and managed.